Veritius/bevy_stardust/udp/protocol.md

 The equivalent of this in TCP is the SYN packet sent by the client.

-#### Listener response
+#### Listener hello
-In response, the Listener sends a 'listener response' packet.
+In response, the Listener sends a 'listener hello' packet.
 Like the 'initiator hello' packet, this contains reliability and version data.
 However, it also contains a [response](#response-codes) code, which informs the initiator whether or not the listener will continue with the handshake.

 | Type  | Description                |
 | ----- | -------------------------- |